Grilled Veggie Flatbread Pizza with Pesto

-That Spinach Walnut Pesto I posted last week has been getting a lot of use.
-No lie, the past few weeks I’ve made 3 batches and used it in pastas, farro salads, and quite obviously — pizza. ?
+That Spinach Pesto I posted last week has been getting a lot of use.
+No lie, the past few weeks I’ve made 3 batches and used it in pastas, farro salads, and quite obviously this veggie flatbread pizza.

 As far as pizza goes, I’m all for a meat loaded pie from time to time, but my favorite is veggie pizza with pesto sauce.
 There’s just something about it that gets me every time.
 And this grilled flat bread pizza?
 It was about the best thing ever.

 I love when a pizza crust is nice and crispy on the bottom, and that’s exactly what happens when you grill naan flatbread.
 The bottom gets so crispy very quickly — we’re talking perfection in only 3-4 minutes.

 I think pretty much everything is better is grilled, and I use mine year round.
 In the warmer months you can’t beat it, because who wants a hot oven on in the house?
 And while I love the smokiness that the grill lends my food, I secretly love it the most because it results in fewer dishes.
 I may love to cook, but I hate cleaning up. ?

 I’ve told you before that I like to roast or grill a variety of veggies on any given day and store them in the fridge to use them a variety of ways during the week.
 I’d grilled my asparagus and corn, and had fava beans I’d cooked according to my How To Cook Fava Beans post.
 I also had some pesto sauce waiting in the wings for just such a pizza occasion.